capslol/2eden-bot/README.md

 ## Contact 📧

-For any questions connect with me on Telegram: [@sobored66](https://t.me/sobored66).
+For any questions, connect with me on Telegram: [@sobored66](https://t.me/sobored66).